Advikgupta23/OPACOS/README.md

 <h2>Running OPACOS:</h2>

-To Run OPACOS it is quite straightforward, although sooner we will further streamline the process.
+To Run OPACOS it is quite straightforward (although sooner we will further streamline the process).
 To run OPACOS we need to do folow following steps:

 - Generate the stars in Milky Way galaxy using GALAXIA.
 To do that go inside GalaxiaData folder that must have been created as mention in GALAXIA doxumentation.
 Then go to Examples and open **myparameterfile** in it.
 Once it is open set the location of the center of the cone that you want to simulate the stars in along with the area that you are interested in.
 - Make sure that the circular patch option is selected instead of all sky survey in **myparameter** file.